 Unlike basketball and football, where most bets placed are based on the point spread, baseball is primarily a Moneyline sport.
 This means that players only need to pick the team who wins the game, not the team who covers.
 A free sportsbook bet from using a promo code is a great way to start your betting off with a sportsbook.

-When betting on the Moneyline, you have the option to back either the favorite — the team that the sportsbook expects to win the game — or to back the underdog.
+When betting on the Moneyline, you have the option to back either the favorite (Usually the New York Yankees) — the team that the sportsbook expects to win the game — or to back the underdog.
 Be aware that if you are betting the favorite, you will win less money than you wagered if the favorite bet wins, whereas winning an underdog bet will typically return more than your initial stake.

-And while it is more uncommon, there is an option to bet on the “spread,” in baseball betting referred to as the run line and is -1.5 most of the time for the favorites.
+And while it is more uncommon, there is an option to bet on the “spread,” in baseball betting, this is referred to as the run line and is -1.5 most of the time for the favorites.